AB-UND-ZU/alive/README.md

 - Walking against a wall or pushing a box with faster speed than the box causes a delay for next action even no interaction happened
 - Entering a house only updates sprite correctly when the door is at the bottom
 - Fire doesn't need to be a sequence
+- For large trees, matrix iteration requires to go column by column

 ## Inventory example